 The time in which it will take to process your UK visa application will primarily depend on whether you have applied to either come to or remain in the UK.
 The category of visa that you are applying for may also affect your application wait times.

-Generally speaking, the wait times for visa applications made from outside the UK will be much shorter than for in-country applications, although you should still be allowed to stay in the UK pending any decision from UKVI, so long as you have submitted your application to extend your leave to remain or switch to another category before your existing visa expires.
+If you are applying to remain in the UK, you should still be allowed to stay in the UK pending any decision from UKVI, so long as you have submitted your application to extend your leave to remain or switch to another category before your existing visa expires.

 UKVI publishes standard processing times for applications on its website in accordance with their customer charter.